AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 'AVXERR-CONNTRACK-0003': 'Not found/File error: {}'
 'AVXERR-CONNTRACK-0004': 'Not Supported: {}'

-- **AVX-17349** – Closed vulnerability AVI-2021-0008, allowing an unauthenticated attacker partial access to configuration information on controllers and an unauthenticated network-adjacent attacker API access on gateways.
 - **AVX-17420** - If the account is deleted or deactivated from AWS, VPC attachment from AWS TGW is getting deleted.
 You must manually clean up all blackhole routes (RFC1918 or customized routes) on AWS.
 - **AVX-17628** - Hardened SSH security for legacy users.
 - **AVX-17740** - Launching a gateway on a Native GWLB FireNet VPC was incorrectly allowed.